michaeladler/aoc-2023/puzzle/day15.md

 With the help of an over-enthusiastic reindeer in a hard hat, follow the initialization sequence.
 What is the focusing power of the resulting lens configuration?

-Answer:
+Your puzzle answer was 229349.

+Both parts of this puzzle are complete!
+They provide two gold stars: **

+At this point, you should return to your Advent calendar and try another puzzle.

-Although it hasn't changed, you can still get your puzzle input.
+If you still want to see it, you can get your puzzle input.

 You can also [Shareon Twitter Mastodon] this puzzle.